falcn-io/falcn/docs/suspicious-behavior.md

 # Suspicious Package Behavior

-This page explains how TypoSentinel identifies and reports suspicious behaviors in third‑party packages and what actions you should take when such behaviors are detected.
+This page explains how Falcn identifies and reports suspicious behaviors in third‑party packages and what actions you should take when such behaviors are detected.

 ## Overview
 Suspicious behavior refers to actions or characteristics in a package that may indicate malicious intent or unacceptable risk.
 These signals are heuristic and context‑dependent, and they complement known vulnerability data and typosquatting detection.